dinii0/ScientifiCalculator/README.md

   + Warning table
        - Everytime you input something that is mathematical/logical incorrect, the window warns you by outputing the error and emiting a warning sound
   + Temporary save
-       - If you want to save an equation later while calculating, you can press the button top-right, and it will be saved till u close the application.
+       - If you want to save an equation later while calculating, you can press the save button (top-right), and it will be saved till u close the application.

 ## <h2 align=center>*What is the button next to the 'Save' one?* </h2>
 I implemented a dark/light mode feature.
 You can change the color scheme of the application everytime you press it.